shakedm100/Systems_Programming_2_Ex3/README.md

 **Author:** Shaked Michael

-A C++ implementation of the Coup card game, featuring:
+A C++ implementation of a variant of the Coup card game, featuring:

 * Core game logic (roles, actions, turn flow)
 * Graphical user interface using SFML